Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

 - Optional parameters:

   Number of optional parameters: 0/1/4, indicating that no parameters, one parameter and four parameters.
-One parameter is the default load weight parameter, and four parameters are filled respectively indicating load, centerX, centerY, and centerZ.
+One parameter refers to the load weight by default, and four parameters refer to the indicating load, centerX, centerY, and centerZ respectively.

 | Parameter |  Type  | Description                                                  |
 | --------- | :----: | ------------------------------------------------------------ |